← Back to All Dogs

 About English Bulldogs in Calgary

-English Bulldogs are rare in Calgary general-intake rescues because the breed has a high purchase price ($3,000 to $6,000 from CKC breeders) and owners tend to be financially committed.
-When they do reach rescues, surrender reasons usually involve medical-cost shock: BOAS surgery ($5K to $12K), hip dysplasia ($3K to $8K), severe allergies, or owner lifestyle changes.
+English Bulldogs are rare in Calgary general-intake rescues because the breed has a high purchase price and owners tend to be financially committed.
+When they do reach rescues, surrender reasons usually involve medical-cost shock from BOAS (brachycephalic obstructive airway syndrome), hip dysplasia, severe allergies, or owner lifestyle changes.
 Most surrendered Calgary English Bulldogs are 2 to 7 year old adults with documented medical history.

-English Bulldogs are calmer than French Bulldogs, larger, and shorter-lived (8 to 10 years vs Frenchie 10 to 12).
-They share the brachycephalic anatomy and require the same Calgary climate management: air conditioning in summer, short walks in extreme cold, no exercise above 22C.
-The breed thrives with families who want a low-energy, dignified companion and can absorb $40,000 to $100,000+ lifetime medical costs.
+English Bulldogs are calmer than French Bulldogs, larger, and shorter-lived (8 to 10 years versus Frenchie 10 to 12).
+They share the brachycephalic anatomy and require the same Calgary climate management: air conditioning in summer, short walks in extreme cold, no exercise above 22°C. The breed suits families who want a low-energy, dignified companion and can plan for significant lifetime medical costs.

-All English Bulldogs listed below are from 15+ Calgary-area rescues, updated every 2 hours.
+All English Bulldogs listed below are from 15+ Calgary-area rescues, updated regularly.

 English Bulldog Adoption FAQ